hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

 ## Lists

-In EusLisp there is no array, and linear lists are used.
+In EusLisp linear lists are used, and there is no array.
-Objects of different types can also be stored in the same list.
+Objects of different types can be stored in the same list.

 ### Creating lists